Contents

 Inside San Lorenzo Basilica in Florence

-By visiting the underground of the basilica, where the Museum of the Treasure of San Lorenzo is hosted, it appears pretty clear that this was meant to be the personal chapel of a powerful family.
-You will see on displays the precious donations made to the church mainly by the same Medici in an aim to make it stand out in the crowd, and also a big reliquary with the relics of saints and bishops.
+Underground is the Museum of the Treasure of San Lorenzo that displays the precious donations made to the church mainly by the same Medici in an aim to make it stand out in the crowd.

 The stunning Santa Maria Novella Basilica in Florence